symbiogenesis/DependencyInjectionTestHelper/README.md

 Convert those pesky DI runtime errors into simple test failures, so that you can catch them before they are released into production.

-**Note**: The helper expects that your Startup file inherits from IStartup.
+**Note**: The helper expects that your Startup class inherits from IStartup.
 Which means you should call UseStartup<> in the Program.cs file, in your CreateWebHostBuilder function.

-**Note**: This should work for the vast majority of ASP.NET Core projects, where dependencies are all simply registered in the Startup.cs file upon application startup.
+This should work for the vast majority of ASP.NET Core projects, where dependencies are all simply registered in the Startup.cs file upon application startup.
 But it won't work easily if you are doing anything fancier.

 Example usage: